distantreading/worldcat/HOWTO.md

 * xxx_summary.csv: contains for each novel total number of reprints, number of reprints in target period and canonicity status

-* xxx_createpublicationtable.log: log file that documents problems while reading out the reprints from worldcat
+* xxx_publicationtable.log: log file that documents problems while reading out the reprints from worldcat

 In addition a "html" folder is generated.
 It stores the downloaded pages of the search result in Worldcat.